Toporin/SatochipApplet/README.md

 # Introduction

 SatoChip stands for Secure Anonymous Trustless and Open Chip.
 It is a javacard applet that can be used as a secure hardware wallet running for example on a [Yubikey Neo](https://store.yubico.com/store/catalog/product_info.php?ref=368&products_id=72&affiliate_banner_id=1).
-The SatoChip has full BIP32 supports but due to technical limitations on current javacards, *hardened keys* (i.e. child keys using indices 2^31 through 2^32-1) are derived much faster than normal keys.
+The SatoChip has full BIP32 supports.

 Using SatoChip, an initial BIP32 seed is imported in the javacard and private keys are derived as requested by an external application. *Private keys are never exported outside of the secure chip*.
-Private key derivation is actually rather slow due to the fact that BIP32 derivation requires HMAC-SHA512, which is not natively available on current javacards.
-Hence the applet uses a [software implementation].
-To improve performances, the result of key derivation is cached in secure memory for future requests so that derivation is only computed once.
+To improve performances, the result of key derivation is cached in secure memory for future requests so that a specific derivation path is only computed once.

-The SatoChip also supports the import of regular (non-BIP32 keys) such as vanity keys.
+The Satochip also supports the import of regular (non-BIP32 keys) such as vanity keys.
 Here again, private keys cannot be exported outside of the secure chip.
 Up to 16 regular keys can be imported on the chip.
 In any case, the private keys can be used to sign transactions and Bitcoin messages, if sufficient credentials are provided.

 Access to private keys (creation, derivation and signature) is enforced through the use of PIN code.

-This access control is based on the [MUSCLE framework](http://pcsclite.alioth.debian.org/musclecard.com/index.html) on which the applet is built.
-As part of this framework, it is also possible to securely store and retrieve data objects in secure memory, or use the chip to perform encryption and decryption, although some functionalities have been disabled.
+The Satochip wallet is currently in Beta, use with caution!
+In this phase, it is strongly recommended to use the software on the Bitcoin testnet only.

-Please note that this implementation is currently under development: *Use it at your own risk!*.
-I cannot be held responsible for any loss incurred by the use of this application.
+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

 Advantages:
 - Code is free and open source (no NDA required!)